-Peak Alerts- A "Peak Alert" is an opportunity to help keep future rates low.
+Peak Alertsis an opportunity to help keep future rates low.

 Peak Alerts most commonly come during extreme weather.
 Very hot, and perhaps humid, weather in summer and frigid weather in winter are times when peak alerts may be expected.

 When the weather is extreme, it is a good time to switch-off what you can.